 How lucky are we to have a gorgeous natural swimming spot in our backyard!

-It’s been five years since swimming re-opened at Lake Parramatta.
+It’s been over five years since swimming re-opened at Lake Parramatta.

 And it’s definitely a unique and gorgeous place to cool off.
 The water is clear and refreshing and you are surrounded by the sights and sounds of nature.

 Lifeguards are on duty 9am to 6pm every weekend from late October until April.
 And everyday during school holidays during that period.
-When they are not on duty, swim only in the designated swimming area (marked by buoys) and observe safe swimming practices.
+You can swim when they are not on duty, but swim only in the designated swimming area (marked by buoys) and observe safe swimming practices.
 It’s recommended that you DO NOT swim for 3 days after heavy rain.

-Over the last few years, Council has carried out work after each swimming season to improve the experience for swimmers.
+Over the last few years, Council has carried out work before each swimming season to improve the experience for swimmers.
 This has included: